Crimson-Yeti/Sastantua/README.md

 ### What the Size Input Controlls

 Obviously, when we increase the our given size, the size of the pyramid increases.

+To be more specific though, the elements being controlled by size are the amount of tiers contained in our pyramid and the size of the door.